 The dominant land use within the central section of the study corridor is Character Residential.
-Almost all of this Character Residential and all of the Low-Medium Residential areas within this section of the study corridor are also designated as being in a Demolition Control Precinct.
-The Low-Medium Residential is predominantly concentrated around the Convenience Centre area at the Baroona Road / Nash Street intersection.
+Almost of all this Character Residential and all of the Low-Medium Residential areas within this section of the study corridor are also designated as being in a Demolition Control Precinct.
+The Low-Medium Residential is predominantly situated around the Convenience Centre area on Baroona Road Nash Street.